Digestive health is always something that needs to be well maintained, and this is even truer for women going through menopause.

-The digestive system is an all-important part of the body that can determine the overall health of a woman.
-Many women report that digestive problems begin to occur in the years leading up to menopause, called perimenopause.
-Not only can digestive problems cause discomfort, but they can also lead to more serious health concerns.
+The digestive system is a very important part of the body that can influence the overall health.
+It is often found that women report digestive problems occurring in the years leading up to menopause, called perimenopause.
+Not only can digestive problems cause discomfort, but they can also lead to more serious health issues.

-Hormonal imbalance during perimenopause is one of the primary causes of digestive problems for women between the ages of 45 and 55.
-Luckily there are treatments that can bring a woman’s hormones back in balance and relieve her digestive problems and other menopausal symptoms.
+Hormonal imbalance is one of the main causes of digestive problems for women between the ages of 45 and 55.
+The good news s that there are treatments that can help balance a woman’s hormones again and relieve her digestive problems and other menopausal symptoms.

 - A false urge to have a bowel movement

-This means that lifestyle changes are the best place to begin.
-For instance, sometimes digestive problems can be alleviated simply by drinking more water or eating a healthier diet high in fiber.
+- The best place to begin is lifestyle changes.
+Sometimes digestive problems can be improved simply by drinking more water or eating a healthier diet high in fiber.